Terrible Web Hosting Company Forced Me to Build This Free Tool

 Randombyte’s Free Downtime and Hacker Checker

-So what did we do to prevent all these things from happening over and over?
-First of all, we have moved the sites associate with those hosting accounts to a different hosting company.
-Then, we have built the URL Checker tool and we have decided to give it away to everyone, in an effort to stop these problems at bay.
+So what did I do to prevent these issues from happening repeatedly?
+First, I moved the sites associated with those hosting accounts to a different hosting company.
+Then, I built the URL Checker tool and decided to give it away to everyone, in an effort to prevent these problems for others.

 url checker

-It’s a Windows application, but it will run fine on Mac, Linux, etc through an emulator.
-Just do a Google search for “run windows on mac” and you will discover several good solutions.
-As an example, I have a Macbook Pro notebook and all my Windows applications (including this one) run great on it through Boot Camp.
+It’s a Windows application, but it runs fine on Mac, Linux, and other operating systems through an emulator.
+Just do a Google search for “run Windows on Mac,” and you’ll find several good solutions.
+For instance, I have a MacBook Pro, and all my Windows applications (including this one) run great on it through Boot Camp.

 URL Checker: a Quick Guide